Message Bus¶

 Inject only the interface you need — see Interfaces below.

-waku's CQRS implementation is inspired by MediatR (.NET) and integrates with the module system, dependency injection, and extension lifecycle.
+waku's messaging subsystem is inspired by Wolverine (.NET) and integrates with the module system, dependency injection, and extension lifecycle.

 Setup¶